itseez3d/metaperson/docs/business-integration/js_api.md

 * `data.source` - is set to `metaperson_creator`.
 * `data.eventName` - is set to `model_screenshot`.
 * `data.screenshotUrl` - a link to the screenshot image.
 The link is valid till the next screenshot is done.
+* `data.imageBytes` - an array of the screenshot image bytes in PNG format.
+This parameter is exclusive to the **Desktop** version.

 ### Action Availability
 MetaPerson Creator sends this message to indicate if a specific [action](#action-messages) becomes available or unavailable.